How to Write a Self-Help Book (That Actually Helps People)

 - 7. Give readers something extra at the end

 1. Identify a specific problem your book will remedy

-To some extent, all nonfiction books (with the exception of memoirs) are about identifying a problem and offering a solution.
+To some extent, nonfiction books (with the important exception of memoirs and creative nonfiction) are about identifying a problem and offering a solution.
 This could mean practical, step-by-step advice or a deeper, more nuanced understanding of an existing situation that changes the reader’s perception.
 Self-help books are no different: your job as a writer is to zero in on a particular problem, and provide your reader a way to deal with it.

 Accept that you need to limit your scope

 Many self-help writers begin with a very general idea, like overcoming mental illness or becoming a happier person.
 Broad, abstract topics like this are great as a first instinct, but you’ll need to refine the scope of your book for the sake of your readers, your sanity, and your commercial potential.

 Abstract concepts are hard to comprehensively address in a helpful way that provides concrete insights and advice.
 They’re also notoriously difficult to sell to a traditional self-help publisher, who will be looking for something new and unique with a defined target audience.
 As of March 2022, there are over 70,000 titles in the Self-Help category on Amazon — so writing a generic book about “finding happiness” won’t quite cut it.

 A good way to focus the scope of your book is to fill in the blanks of this imaginary pledge to your reader: